ymolists/website/src/routes/docs/quickstart/java.md

 ---
 section: quickstart
-title: Node/TypeScript example
+title: Java example
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Node/TypeScript Quickstart
+# Java Quickstart

-Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [Node/TypeScript](https://github.com/gitpod-io/typescript-node-starter) example.
+Learn how to set-up and understand the benefits of Gitpod **in less than 5 min** with our [Java](https://github.com/gitpod-io/spring-petclinic) example.

 The following guide will: